phiresky/bachelor-thesis/README.md

 ----

-Everything written in markdown using [pandoc](https://pandoc.org/), the tool that allows you to write LaTeX without wanting to kill yourself.
+Everything written in markdown using [pandoc](https://pandoc.org/), the tool that allows you to write LaTeX without banging your head against the wall as much.